 One of the BEST things about a block party is that you don’t have to do all the cooking (I’m a terrible cook 🙂 ).
 Spread that wealth around.
 You’ll want to set the tone of what type of food to bring … hot dogs & burgers definitely scream BLOCK PARTY!
 Assign households different items like salads, sides, desserts, appetizers, etc. I’ve found that our neighbors appreciated being told WHAT to bring.
 Each guest should also bring their choice of meat and drinks.
 Designate a couple people to manage the grill at all times.
 Check out our Girls Guide to Grilling to brush up on your skills ahead of time!

 As someone who makes all my own Christmas cards, this one was tough for me.
 But instead of pulling out my scrapbooking supplies, I pulled out my printer.
 Printed flyers are the way to go.
 They’re practical, they’re easy and cheap.
-Here’s my Microsoft Word Doc block party flyer template that you can customize for your block party!
+Scroll down to grab my Complete Guide to Hosting a Block Party which includes a Word Document block party flyer template that you can customize for your block party!
 Using a rubber band, we attached a flyer to all our neighbors doorknobs.
 So many of our guests said it was such a fun surprise to come home from work to see the flyer at their door.

 Guests RSVP’ed using Sign Up Genius.
 This is an awesome (and FREE) tool that allows guests to RSVP.
 My guests were even able to denote which item they’ll be bringing to share.
 Not everyone RSVP’ed, but this gave a pretty accurate estimate of who to expect.